hdknr/hdknr.github.com/src/identity/source/jwt/appendix.a.2.rst

   {"alg":"RSA1_5","enc":"A128CBC-HS256","cty":"JWT"}

-Base64url encoding the octets of the UTF-8 representation of the JWE Header yields this encoded JWE Header value:
+Base64url encoding the octets of the UTF-8 representation of the JOSE Header yields this encoded JOSE Header value:

 ::

   eyJhbGciOiJSU0ExXzUiLCJlbmMiOiJBMTI4Q0JDLUhTMjU2IiwiY3R5IjoiSldUIn0

-The computation of this JWT is identical to the computation of the JWE in Appendix A.2 of [JWE], other than that different JWE Header, Plaintext, Initialization Vector, and Content Encryption Key values are used.
+The computation of this JWT is identical to the computation of the JWE in Appendix A.2 of [JWE], other than that different JOSE Header, Plaintext, JWE Initialization Vector, and Content Encryption Key values are used.
 (The RSA key used is the same.)

 The Payload used is the octets of the ASCII representation of the JWT at the end of Appendix Section A.2.1 of [JWS] (with all whitespace and line breaks removed), which is a sequence of 458 octets.

-The Initialization Vector value used is:
+The JWE Initialization Vector value used is:

 ::